cole-h06/Verity/README.md

 - Python
 - PostgreSQL

-## Current Status
+# Current Status

 Verity is an active research project focused on evaluating source credibility based on the graph structure of an information network.

-Feel free to explore the repo contents:
+Check out the repo contents:

 - Credibility propagation algorithm + reference implementation
 - Research paper draft with figures